 Our Auburn Hills office is staffed by certified hand therapists.
 CHTs are specialized occupational therapists with experience treating conditions that affect the hand and wrist.
 These therapists have more training and experience than many other OTs, which is why hand surgeons often recommend them.
 Our team of hand therapists will create a customized treatment plant to help you return to your everyday activities with minimal pain and immobility.

-While we don’t currently staff physical therapists in Auburn Hills, we provide these services at our offices in Warren, Clinton Twp and Dearborn.
+While we don’t currently staff physical therapists in Auburn Hills, MI, we provide these services at our offices in Warren, Clinton Twp, and Dearborn.
 Experienced physical therapists teach you low-impact exercises and stretches to lessen pain and regain range of motion.
 We also provide massage and nerve stimulation therapy.

 The staff at the Motus Rehabilitation Auburn Hills office are equipped to treat a variety of disabilities, injuries, and conditions, including:

 Meet the physical therapists at our Auburn Hills location:

 Director of Rehabilitation Services

 James A. Riley has been with Motus since 1997.

 Elizabeth Sullivan joined the MOTUS Rehabilitation team in October of 2018.
 She graduated from Baker College Center for Graduate Studies with her